brevzin/cpp_proposals/2287_designated_base/designated-base.md

 # Revision History

 [@P2287R0] proposed a single syntax for a _designated-initializer_ that identifies a base class.
-Based on a reflector suggestion from Matthias Stearn, this revision extends the syntax to allow the brace-elision version of _designated-initializer_: allow naming base members as well.
+Based on a reflector suggestion from Matthias Stearn, this revision extends the syntax to allow the brace-elision version of _designated-initializer_: allow naming indirect non-static data members as well.
+Also actually correctly targeting EWG this time.

 # Introduction